-- 6 Borrowing costs may include: - (a) interest expense calculated using the effective interest method as described in SB-FRS 39 Financial Instruments: Recognition and Measurement; - (b) [deleted] - (c) [deleted] - (d) finance charges in respect of finance leases recognised in accordance with SB-FRS 17 Leases; and - (e) exchange differences arising from foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs.
+- 6 Borrowing costs may include:

+- (a) interest expense calculated using the effective interest method as described in SB-FRS 109 Financial Instruments;

+- (b) [deleted]

+- (c) [deleted]

+- (d) interest in respect of lease liabilities recognised in accordance with SB-FRS 116 Leases; and

+- (e) exchange differences arising from foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs.

 - 7 Depending on the circumstances, any of the following may be qualifying assets:

 - (a) inventories

 - (b) manufacturing plants

 - (c) power generation facilities

 - (d) intangible assets

-- (e) investment properties.
+- (e) investment properties

+- (f) bearer plants.